object of this effort is to try to trace the Crossett, Connors, Philley

 mention it because it's not that simple, of course.
 Most

-documents have all levels of reliability in them and it is
+documents have many levels of reliability in them and it is

 hard to tell which is which.
 The bottom line is that this work is as